⚠️ This document is for the Alpha version of Nubus for Kubernetes. Feedback is welcome. ⚠️

 Note

 Nubus comes bundled with a PostgreSQL database management system.
-The components Notifications API, UMC Server, Guardian, and Keycloak share it. by Keycloak, Guardian, Notifications API, UMC Server and Provisioning.
+The components Notifications API, UMC Server, Guardian, Provisioning and Keycloak use it for their databases.
 You can configure the services to use an external PostgreSQL database.

 Recommendation for a production environment: use a database management system for all services with concepts for redundancy, failover, and more, depending on your needs.